NREL/pysam/docs/index.rst

 Release notes & Version Changes
 -------------------------------
-For information on versions, updates and matching SAM releases, please see `Release notes <https://github.com/NREL/pysam/blob/master/RELEASE.md>`_
+For information on versions, updates and matching SAM releases, please see `SAM Release notes <https://github.com/NREL/pysam/blob/master/RELEASE.md>`_

 **Version 3.0 and Upgrading from Older Versions**: There are significant changes to the input variables for several modules.
- Please see `SSC Release Notes <https://nrel.github.io/ssc/doc/releasenotes.html>`_ for description of functionality and variable definition changes, and please see :doc:`Changes to Modules <VersionChanges>` for full list of changes per PySAM Module.
+ Please see `SSC Release Notes <https://nrel.github.io/ssc/doc/releasenotes.html>`_ for description of functionality and variable definition changes, and please see :doc:`PySAM Version Changes <VersionChanges>` for full list of changes per PySAM Module.

  Between major version changes, in addition to new features, modules and bug fixes, the group to which a variable belongs may change.